vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/6_appendices.md

 67: Forests can grow back, but not at the rate of their destruction at present.
 68: What hope we have lies here, and pro- vides the underlying motivation for writing this book.
 The first step is appreciating in full the gravity of the challenge ahead.
 69: Success here means preserving civiliza- tion.
 It is far easier-and perhaps more likely to at least survive as a species in a more primitive, natural state.
-2022 T. W. Murphy, Jr.; Creative Commons Attribution-NonCommercial 4.0 International Lic.; Freely available at: https://escholarship.org/uc/energy_ambitions.D.6 Too Smart to Succeed?
-411 D.6.1 Evolution's Biggest Blunder?
+D.6 Too Smart to Succeed?
+411
+D.6.1 Evolution's Biggest Blunder?
 As a brief follow-on, we framed evolution as a mistake-machine, some- times accidentally producing functionally advantageous incremental improvements.
 Countless species adapt in ways that are not able to survive long term, and die off.
 So those "blunders" are inconsequential failed experiments.
 Evolution is indifferent to failure, being a mechanism rather than a sentient entity.
 But most of the time, these failures are isolated, bearing little consequence on the wider world.
 Did anybody notice the three-dotted bark slug70 disappear?
 If the human species turns out to be another of evolution's failed experiments-having made a creature too smart to stay within the lanes of nature is it just another inconsequential blunder?